 Angel Gabriel gave Elizabeth’s unusual pregnancy as a proof for Mary to believe in her virgin motherhood.
-That was also an indirect referral to help Elizabeth during her old-age pregnancy.
+It was also a hint to assist Elizabeth during her old-age pregnancy.
 Mary believed the angel’s words and went to serve Elizabeth.
-Her visit helped to fulfill the prophecy of the angel to Zechariah that John “will be filled with the Holy Spirit even from his mother’s womb.”
-(Luke 1:15).
+Her visit helped fulfil the prophecy of the angel to Zechariah that John “will be filled with the Holy Spirit even from his mother’s womb” (Lk 1:15).
 That happened when Mary visited Elizabeth.

 (37) “With God nothing is impossible.”

 God is the creator and master of the universe.
-So, He is beyond natural law.
-The miraculous interventions of God proved that He could do anything He wanted.
+So, He is above natural law.
+The miraculous interventions of God all prove that He can do anything He wants.

 (38) Then Mary said, “I am the handmaid of the Lord, let it be done to me as you have said.”
 And the angel left her.

-Mary was glad that she could be the mother of the Son of God while keeping up her virginity.
+Mary was glad that she could be the mother of the Son of God without losing her virginity.
 God sought the consent of Mary like a father asking the consent of his daughter for her marriage.
-Marian scholars teach that Mary was conceived, the time she gave consent to the angel.
+Marian scholars teach that Mary conceived at the exact moment she gave her ‘fiat’ (yes / consent) to the angel.